Applications Open: Bridging Differences in Higher Education Learning Fellowship

 Project-Based Cohort

-The Project-Based Cohort will be geared more specifically to campus leaders who plan to launch or refine a specific initiative focused on bridging differences on their campus in the 2023-2024 academic year.
+The Project-Based Cohort will be geared more specifically to campus leaders who plan to launch or refine a specific initiative focused on bridging differences on their campus in the current academic year.
 As a result, membership in the Project-Based Cohort will be limited to just 25 members to enable more concentrated and in-depth support of their projects.
 These 25 members will be divided into five smaller “teams” of five.

 The structure of the Project-Based Cohort will include:

-• A kick-off 90-minute Zoom call with the full cohort in September 2023
+• A kick-off 90-minute Zoom call with the full cohort

-About the Lead Facilitator
+About the Facilitators

 Application & Eligibility